condwanaland/A-Sky-Full-of-Data/content/thesis/index.md

 title: Thesis
 ---

 I wrote a Masters thesis in 2016 about the life history, migration patterns, and developmental strategies of a New Zealand fish species.
-I host a copy of it as a gitbook [here](https://condwanaland.github.io/There-and-Back-Again/).
+I host a copy of it as a gitbook [here](https://condwanaland.github.io/There-and-Back-Again/). and [here](/thesisbook/)

 **Note:** The version linked above is not the official copy I submitted to Victoria University of Wellington.
 There have been some minor changes as I updated it for gitbook format, and thus there may be some formatting inconsistencies.
 The original version of my thesis is found on the [Victoria University Research Archive](http://researcharchive.vuw.ac.nz/handle/10063/6225)